i686leak/i686leak/README.md

              \\\,_
               \` ,\
          __,.-" =__)
-       ."        )                              ~ Love my dog.
-But, it's a rabbit ascii.
+       ."        )                              ~ I love my dog.
+But it's a rabbit ascii.
     ,_/   ,    \/\_
     \_|    )_-\ \_-`
        `-----` `--`